-Dynamic economic analysis is a complex approach for the study of economic variables because it is based on time element.
-To find solutions of various problems, we have to make use of mathematics and economics which is beyond the understanding of a common man.
+Dynamic economic analysis is a complex approach to the study of economic variables because it is based on the time element.
+To find solutions to various problems, we have to make use of mathematics and economics which are beyond the understanding of a common man.